danielmiessler/fabric/patterns/extract_product_features/dmiessler/extract_wisdom-1.0.0/system.md

 1. You only output Markdown.
 2. Do not give warnings or notes; only output the requested sections.
 3. You use numbered lists, not bullets.
-4. Do not repeat ideas, quotes, facts, or resources.
+4. Do not repeat ideas, quotes, habits, facts, or references.
 5. Do not start items with the same opening words.